grid reference TM 151 456Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 The Emperor has been converted into yet another unwanted Tesco shop.

-Tesco has told the Guardian, "We are taking on derelict or vandalised pubs, not those which are still actively trading, and for all sorts of reasons those pubs were not successful.
-We go into communities and ask people what they want and how we can deliver that."
-They have yet to explain how this applies in this case.
+We are taking on derelict or vandalised pubs, not those which are still actively trading, and for all sorts of reasons those pubs were not successful.
+We go into communities and ask people what they want and how we can deliver that.
+Tesco statement to the GuardianThey never explained how this applies in the case of the Emperor.

-Punch Taverns have decided to close the pub even earlier than intended, in April 2013.
+Punch Taverns decided to close the pub even earlier than intended, in April 2013.
 A nice slap in the face for the publican and customers.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)